soo-h/DASweepDetect/Parameter_Inference.md

 		-o example_mutation
 ```

-'PATH_TO_RELATE/bin/RelateMutationRate' represents the path to the binary file `RelateMutationRate` required for this operation. 'example' is the prefix for the files 'example.anc' and 'example.mut'.
-Use the '-years_per_gen' option to specify the generation time interval information. 'example_mutation' is the output file which contains estimated recombination rate information.
+'PATH_TO_RELATE/bin/RelateMutationRate' represents the path to the binary file `RelateMutationRate` required for this operation. 'example' is the prefix for the files 'example.anc' and 'example.mut'.  '-years_per_gen' is a optional option which specify years per generation, Default: 28 .  'example_mutation' is the output file which contains estimated recombination rate information.

 <2> Inference base on Multiple Chromosome